dfsnow/sno.ws/content/hearts-and-ratings.md

   </tr>
   <tr>
     <td class="rating">1  =</td>
-    <td>Okay.
+    <td>Fine.
 There were some good bits even if they were hard to find.
 No regrets about reading it, but probably wouldn't recommend it.</td>
   </tr>
   <tr>
     <td class="rating">0  =</td>